zofe/rapyd-laravel/README.md

 ## how to

 just go to `/rapyd-demo` for a bit of demos of all widgets.
-then you'll be able to populate some data (be sure chat db connection env/config is valid)
+Then you'll be able to populate some data (be sure that db connection env/config is valid)

 ## A couple of minutes of your time before you start